-If the best monitors just don’t offer enough screen space, then take a look at one of the ultrawide monitors listed here for your next display.
-Whether you want one of the best gaming monitors or prefer something ideal for your productivity workflow, our selections for the best ultrawide monitor will set you on the right path to finding the best monitor for you.
+Since there’s a ton of variations in budget, size, shape, and other features like faster and faster refresh rates, however, choosing the ideal one for you is a bit tricky.
+But, we are here to help.
+If the best monitors just don’t offer enough screen space, then take a look at the best ultrawide monitors listed here for your next display.
+Whether you want one of the best gaming monitors or prefer something ideal for your productivity workflow, you’ll find something here.

 - These are the best USB-C monitors for Macbook Pro and Windows laptops

 - Asus Designo Curve MX38VC

 It’s hard not to be impressed by the LG UltraGear 38GN950.
 If you’re looking for the ultimate gaming monitor, this is certainly the one to beat, with a 144Hz refresh rate that can be easily overclocked to 160Hz, 1ms response time, spectacular image quality, and many other gaming features like G-Sync, an ultra-wide aspect ratio and DisplayHDR 600.
 If you’re serious about gaming, then this is the best ultra-wide monitor to get for gaming – if you can afford it, that is.

 Ultrawide resolutions are already pushing our computing experiences to the edge, so when we came across the BenQ EX3501R, a 3,440 x 1,440 monitor with HDR, we sat up and took notice.
 This is an absolutely incredible gaming monitor – though BenQ advertises it as a 'video enjoyment monitor' – and considering it’s equipped with a USB-C input and an astonishing 2,500:1 contrast ratio, you'll be hard pressed to find anything not to love about one of the best ultrawide monitors out there.
 Well, at least until you look at the price tag.